Facebook

 Cons

-• A few customers reported that the spray feature stopped working after some time.
+• The spray feature might stop working after some time.

 Product Specs